 Public Lewdness (Texas Penal Code § 2107): Public lewdness means to engage in a sex act and be reckless about whether a person watching would be offended.
 It is a Class A misdemeanor.

-Improper Photography or Visual Recording (Texas Penal Code § 21.15): This charge means the accused allegedly used a camera, video camera, webcam, spy camera, phone camera or any other visual recording device to record someone in a private setting without their consent for sexual gratification.
+Invasive Visual Recording (Texas Penal Code § 21.15): This charge means the accused allegedly used a camera, video camera, webcam, spy camera, phone camera or any other visual recording device to record someone in a private setting without their consent for sexual gratification.
 Selling, advertising or otherwise promoting such a recording is also an offense.
 It is a state jail felony.

 Prostitution (Texas Penal Code § 43.02): Prostitution includes any act where the accused either offers sexual services for a fee or attempts to purchase sexual services for a fee.
 It is a Class B misdemeanor unless it is a second or third offense, which makes it a Class A misdemeanor.
 Any subsequent offense is a state jail felony.